jbis95/3040_A2/README.md

 | Links | \[Links](Enter url)     | [Links](#)
 | New Line | "Double Space" or "Enter" | No Preview Available |

+Most likely a resume is written in Word, so to convert into Markdown, type in the whole resume and format it to make it look like in Word.

 #### Step 2: Host Resume on GitHub Pages
 At the end of this step the Markdown file ```index.md``` will become public and render at a url specified later.
 The resume will be viewable exactly how the preview window in Atom shown.